Battle of Big Bethel: Union attacks at Big Bethel

 Meanwhile, Kilpatrick was trying to lead part of the 5th New York around the Confederates from the right but they came under heavy fire.
-As men were falling, Lieutenant Colonel (later Major General) Gouverneur K. Warren came forward on a white mule and began to lead the men toward a ford through the creek 0.75 mi from the main road to Hampton.
+As men were falling, Lieutenant Colonel (later major general) Gouverneur K. Warren came forward on a white mule and began to lead the men toward a ford through the creek 0.75 mi from the main road to Hampton.
 A platoon guarding the ford was outnumbered by the Union force and retreated as they approached.
 Magruder ordered Captain W. H. Werth forward with a howitzer company.
 Werth hurried to the ford and arrived before the Zouaves of the 5th New York Infantry under Duryee and Kilpatrick.
 Werth drove them off from the ford with a howitzer shot but they continued to fight from the wood line.
-Grape shot tore the rectangle off Colonel Duryee's left shoulder, wounded Captain Kilpatrick in the thigh and killed a soldier behind them.
+Grape shot tore the rectangle off Colonel Duryee's left shoulder, wounded Captain Kilpatrick in the thigh, and killed a soldier behind them.
 The 5th New York Infantry was exhausted from being the first unit on the march and from heavy action in the day's fighting so the unit was pulled back.
 Kilpatrick, who was badly wounded by the shot through his thigh, had to be rescued and carried away by Captain Winslow at the very end of the battle after his regiment had withdrawn.
 Otherwise, he would have fallen into Confederate hands.

 Deaths of Winthrop, Wyatt, Greble; end of battle

-The 5th New York Infantry was replaced for one last assault on the Union right by Major Theodore Winthrop, who was also an officer of the 7th New York Infantry but was serving on the staff of General Peirce, having been detailed from General Butler's staff since he helped Butler plan the attack.
+The 5th New York Infantry was replaced for one last assault on the Union right by Major Winthrop, who was also an officer of the 7th New York Infantry but was serving on the staff of General Peirce, having been detailed from General Butler's staff since he helped Butler plan the attack.
 Winthrop led a detachment of troops from the 5th New York, 1st Vermont, and 4th Massachusetts infantry regiments.
-Though also very tired from the night march and increasingly hot day, Winthrop and his force also attempted to turn the Confederate left flank (from the Union right).
+Though very tired from the night march and increasingly hot day, Winthrop and his force attempted to turn the Confederate left flank (from the Union right).
 Unlike the earlier unsuccessful Union attempts to cross the creek, Winthrop and his men crossed the creek uncontested because they tied their white cloths around their hats and pretended to be part of the Confederate force.
 Then they cheered and ran forward, somewhat prematurely giving away their identity.
 Two companies of the 1st North Carolina Infantry then turned to face them and their fire turned the Union force back with several casualties.
 One was Major Winthrop who had jumped onto a log and yelled "come on boys, one charge and the day is ours."
 These were his last words as he sustained a bullet through his heart while his men fled back across the creek.
 After the battle, Colonel Hill praised Winthrop's courage while disparaging the efforts of the rest of the Union soldiers.